 Nope!
 Your premiums are locked in, even if they find out something else about you.
 So there’s little risk of asking them to reconsider your policy rate if you lose weight.

 The weight limits for life insurance depend on the insurance company and premiums can range from standard pricing to a maximum rateable weight of 350%.

 Usually, you can exceed the standard weight (as defined by the insurer) for your height and still receive insurance.
 But your premiums will be higher depending on your exact weight class.

 Yes, you can get life insurance if you’re considered obese by BMI standards, but you will likely pay higher premiums.

 If you’re looking for life insurance and your BMI is over 40, you can still see if qualify for life insurance through traditional means.
-If you don’t, you may want to consider no medical life insurance.
+If you don’t, you may want to consider a no medical life insurance company.